dirty-mechanics-3932/training/README.md

 Get an update from a remote repository (merge repository to local copy):
 *git pull https://<username>@github.com/dirty-mechanics-3932/training/*

+Reset changes in local copy that were not yet staged:
+*git reset*

 Reset changes in local copy that were not yet committed:
-*git reset*
+*git checkout -- .*

 Force a switch from your working copy back to the head of another branch:
 *git pull --rebase https://adamzg@github.com/daniel-ruess/FRC-3932 robot-fire-control*